aerapay/corporate-form/README.md

 __Options__

 * `accessToken` - Required.
-Aerapay API acess token.
+Aerapay API access token.
 * `element` - Optional.
 Defines the selector the form would be added to (Default: '#customer-form-container')
 * `styles` - Optional.
 Custom styles for the form can be added here